 Taito’s Chuka Taisen deserves first mention on this list because its very name invokes China.
-In both the Chinese and Japanese language, the prefix 中華 is a synonym for, well, all things Chinese.
-Paired with “Taisen,” the title literally means Chinese Great Deity.
+In both the Chinese and Japanese languages, the prefix中華is a synonym for all things Chinese.
+Paired with “Taisen,” the title then literally means Chinese Great Deity.
 FYI, this is a very common way to refer to Chinese Deities respectfully.

 Visually, Chuka Taisen is a sheer delight to look at, even by today’s graphic standards.
-A side-scrolling shooter similar to Gradius, you fly through stages resembling Chinese water colour paintings, powering up through enemy drops or items available in shops that open after mini-bosses are defeated.
+A side-scrolling shooter similar to Gradius, you fly through stages resembling Chinese water colour paintings.
+You also power up through enemy drops or items available in shops that open after mini-bosses are defeated.

 2. Reigen Doushi (霊幻道士, renamed as Phantom Fighter during US release)

 Released in the late 80s, Reigen Doushi was an open homage to the 80s Hong Kong box office hit, Mr. Vampire.